-Israel international Yossi Benayoun sealed a switch to West Ham United on this day nine years ago.
+Israel international Yossi Benayoun sealed a switch to West Ham United on this day ten years ago.

 In fact, his £2.5 million move from Spanish outfit Racing Santander had been settled three days earlier, but was only rubber-stamped on 19 July when a work permit was granted.